wpilibsuite/shuffleboard/README.md

 ## Running

-Shuffleboard is installed by the WPILib Eclipse Plugins.
-It can be launched from the WPILib menu in Eclipse.
+Shuffleboard is installed by the FRC vscode extension.
+It can be launched from the WPILib menu in vscode (start tool).
-It can also be run manually `java -jar C:\Users\<username\>wpilib\tools\Shuffleboard.jar`
+It can also be run manually by running the shuffleboard.vbs in `c:\Users\public\frc<year>\tools` (Windows) or shuffleboard.py in ~/frc<year>/tools (Linux or Mac).

 ### Requirements
 - [JRE 11](http://jdk.java.net/11/).
 Java 11 is required.
 No other version of Java is supported.
-Java 11 is installed on Windows by the [FRC vscode extension](https://github.com/wpilibsuite/vscode-wpilib).
+Java 11 is installed on Windows by the [WPILib installer](https://github.com/wpilibsuite/allwpilib/releases).
 Users on Mac or Linux will have to install Java 11 manually.

 ## Building